Email FacebookTwitterMenu burgerClose thin

 Bottom Line

 Treasury bills are short-term debt securities issued by the federal government that mature within a year of purchase.
-Bonds, on the other hand, come in a number of variations and typically come with much longer maturity periods.
+Bonds, on the other hand, come in several variations and typically come with much longer maturity periods.
 Fixed-income securities issued by the federal government are viewed as ultra-safe investments, but they won’t produce significant returns.
 Investors can also purchase bonds issued by municipal governments and corporate entities.

 Asset Allocation Tips